-Experience in team sports, fundamental skills, offensive tactics of play, strategy, rules, terms, and practice in class competition in two of the following sports: touch football, soccer, softball, volleyball, and basketball.
+1 hr.
+Includes instruction in team sports, fundamental

+skills, offensive tactics of play, strategy, rules, terms selected from one or two of the following sports: touch football, floor hockey, soccer, softball.
 May be repeated up to a maximum of 2 credit hours.